Last Updated on June 7, 2023 by Christine Kaaloa

-Getting around Bangkok is easy for solo travelers.
+Getting around in Bangkok is easy for solo travelers.
 As far as transportation options go, Thailand’s got a diverse range to choose from.
-Until now, I had used just about every Bangkok vehicle I could think of: river boat, motorbike taxis, metros… What was left?
+Until now, I had used just about every Bangkok vehicle I could think of: riverboat, motorbike taxis, metros… What was left?

 I made it my goal to see Bangkok by taking the Bangkok bus!
 Not many tourists use city buses but I love using them!
 It’s like ringside seats to the action of the city and the daily life of locals.

-To sum up my Bangkok bus excursions: I got lost, got off at wrong stops, boarded the wrong buses and then proceeded to ride them in circles.
+To sum up my Bangkok bus excursions: I got lost, got off at the wrong stops, boarded the wrong buses, and then proceeded to ride them in circles.
 It may take a few tries before you get it right, give it time and you’ll get the hang of it.
 In essence, I had a fabulous time getting lost on the Bangkok bus!
-So here’s the lessons I learned.
+So here are the lessons I learned.

-7 Things to Know Before Taking the Bangkok bus:
+7 Things to Know about taking the Bangkok bus

 1. Directions and how to plan bus routes